1935 Alabama Crimson Tide football team: Howard (AL)

 To open the 1935 season Alabama was almost upset by Howard College (now Samford University), but escaped with a 7–7 tie at Denny Stadium.
 After a scoreless first, Alabama took a 7–0 halftime lead after James Angelich scored on an eight-yard touchdown run.
 The Bulldogs' defense continued to hold Alabama's offense in check for the remainder of the game, and in the fourth quarter, Howard tied the game.
 The touchdown was made on a 32-yard Ewing Harbin pass to Dan Snell late in the game.
 The tie marked the first time Alabama had not won since their loss at Fordham in 1933 and their first in an opening game since their loss at Vanderbilt to open the 1903 season.
-The tie brought Alabama's all-time record against Howard to 13–0–1.